-The holiday season is a time for spending time with your loved ones and being thankful for the people in your life.
-We give wrapped presents to show our appreciation and decorate our homes to truly get in the festive spirit.
-Unfortunately, we also inevitably create tons of waste that has a negative impact on our environment.
+The holiday season is known as the best time of the year, and for good reason!
+It’s a time for being appreciative for the people and things in our lives.
+It’s a time of being festive and cheery.
+While the holidays are a little different for most of us this year, we will still be giving gifts and decorating our homes to celebrate this time and get in the holiday spirit.
+While doing this, however, we also inevitably create waste that has a negative impact on our environment.
 While it’s impossible to fully eliminate this waste, there are things we can do to keep this joyous season environmentally friendly!

 Recycle your gift bags and wrapping.

-There are actually several ways you can keep your gift wrapping eco-friendly!
-Your Amazon packages probably came with an abundance of packing paper that ends up being stuffed in your recycling bin at the end of the day – but you can easily recycle this in house yourself!
+Packages you’ve bought online probably came with an abundance of packing paper that ends up being stuffed in your recycling bin at the end of the day – but you can easily recycle this in house yourself!
 Use the packing paper to wrap your holiday gifts instead of purchasing wrapping paper.
-This is an easy way to reuse that paper, and it makes your presents look nice and minimal for that person in your life who just watched the Marie Kondo show on Netflix.
 If you already got rid of all of your packing paper, many stores now carry recycled wrapping paper.
 This is a great alternative to the standard wrapping paper.

 After you open your own presents, make sure to save any gift bags or tissue papers.
-You can easily reuse these next year.
-Gift bags are expensive, and there’s no shame in recycling what you were given.
-Reuse those gift bags rather than sending them to the landfill!
+You can easily reuse these next year and avoid sending them to the landfill.

 Make food-gifts at home rather than buying in store.

 A lot of us give yummy deserts as part of a holiday gift.
 It’s simple and something everyone will use and appreciate.
-However, most companies add a lot of extra packaging around this time of year to make these gifts look more fancy.
-For example, a company will sell a large decorated cookie tin with lots of plastic inside, but hardly any actual cookies!
-They focus on the appearance, but not what’s actually inside.
+However, when buying food items from stores, most companies add a lot of extra packaging around this time of year to make these gifts look more fancy.

-I can guarantee that if you spend some extra time making these foods at home, it will be so much more appreciated.
-It makes people feel great knowing that you spent time and work into creating their gift, instead of picking up a container of cookies from the store.
-It’s even better if you have a special recipe that no one else knows – then it’s extra special when you make it for them!
+I can guarantee that if you spend some extra time making these foods at home, it will be much more appreciated.
+It makes people feel great knowing that you put time and effort into creating their gift, instead of picking up a container of cookies from the store, and you’ll be preventing extra waste too.

 Reuse decor, and be smart about buying more!